 DTMF: Dual-Tone Multi-Frequency

-Dual-Tone Multi-Frequency (DTMF), sometimes called "Touch Tone" dialing, refers to the popular keypad and dial tones that most phones in the United States employ.
-VoIP phones also use the DTMF keypad and dial tones.
+Dual-Tone Multi-Frequency (DTMF), sometimes called "Touch Tone" dialing, refers to the popular keypad and dial tones that replaced rotary dialing some years ago.
+Almost all U.S. phones, including VoIP phones, use the DTMF keypad and dial tones.

 ITSP: Internet Telephony Service Provider